Josh-TX/my-expense-report/README.md

 #### Other

 The "other" category will always be last in reports & visualizations.
-Uncategorized transactions will have a category of "other" and subcategory of "uncategorized".
+Uncategorized transactions will have a category of "other" and subcategory of "uncategorized" (unless its income).
 So by assigning a transaction to a category of "other", the transaction will be grouped with uncategorized transactions (unless the graph/report is grouped by subcategory, in which case they'll be separate).

 There's also a limit (adjustable in the settings) for how many different categories to display within a visualization.
 If that limit is exceeded, those excess categories will be displayed as a subcategory of "other".